 Blockchains implement a new kind of mathematical consensus fiction.
 The core question remains: how many people can reliably share in the truth your fiction reveals, for this defines the constraints of what kinds of value can be generated.

-Q: How can we develop valuable interactions between people?
+Prompt: How can we develop valuable interactions between people?

-A: By creating trust in clearly shared truths.
+By creating trust in clearly shared truths.

 Tribal narratives allowed truth to be shared among ~150 people.
 These evolved into religious myths around the time of the agricultural revolution.
 It's no coincidence that, concomitant with the spread of the first major religious myths, came the development of writing; the primary use of which was tracking debt.
 Myth alone is not enough to hold societies larger than your average tribe together: it needs to be paired with a shared record, built around succinct and significant symbols.